Racquets for Reading!!!

 Even though COVID-19 derailed our initial plans for the 2020/2021 school year, we can still help young kids through these tough times.
 We can't teach them tennis in person right now, but we can still promote healthy eating, early childhood literacy and school readiness.
 Tennis players STEP UP for their community to help out in any way they can.
 That's why we created Racquets for Reading!!! for preschoolers and kindergartners in Albemarle County Public Schools.

-** 222 preschoolers who participate in the free Pre-K programs for disadvantaged and at-risk four-year-olds will receive copies of Little Joe Chickapig books that were generously donated by the author, Brian Calhoun.
+** 222 preschoolers who participate in the free Pre-K programs for disadvantaged and at-risk four-year-olds in Albemarle County received copies of Little Joe Chickapig books that were generously donated by the author, Brian Calhoun.
 They will also receive pajamas and books from the Pajama Program.
 As funding permits, QCV will give these kids six Scholastic Book Club books over six months.
 QCV will also give them mini rubber ducks reading books and banana-scented bookmarks.
 Geisha Goodman, Preschool Teacher at Stone-Robinson Elementary and QCV Board member, will select the Scholastic books to be purchased, develop lesson plans for the books and coordinate distribution of books to kids in 13 classrooms in seven schools.

 In addition to books, QVC will provide the Pre-K kids with Go Bananas for QuickStart! stickers, water bottles, bracelets, posters and nutrition cards, as well as mini beach balls (to work on hand-eye coordination and reaction time), sunglasses and anything else we can find that will be FUN and help them develop a love of reading and tennis.